MofoMojo/ValheimMods/MMRandomStartPosition/bin/Release/ReadMe.txt

 	however characters started prior to 1.4 will likely encounter this issue.
 Sorry!!!!

 :: VERSIONS ::
+1.6 At request of Redjparasite and backed up by emulegs, added RandomSpawnOnDeath config parameter.
+	Setting this to true will cause you to randomly respawn whenever you die.
+Enjoy the added difficulty you masochists.
 1.5 Reissue 1.4 (Nexus code wasn't updated)
 1.4 Calling SetHomePoint after initial spawn point is identified
 	Calling GetHomePoint death after game is reloaded.
 This combo should ensure no random relocations after death.
 Odin was not pleased with 1.3 and prior